Rings whose subrings are all Noetherian or Artinian: Introduction and Notation

 Following \cite[Chapter~6]{McConnell-Robson}, we call \textit{classical Krull dimension} of a ring $R$ the maximal length of a chain of prime ideals in $R$.
 We denote it by $\Cl.K.dim(R)$.
 For a right $R$-module $M$, the \textit{Krull dimension} of $M$ is the deviation of the lattice of submodules of $M$.
 We denote it by $\K(M)$.

 \paragraph{Acknowledgements.} The author would like to thank Vladimir Bavula for suggesting to look at the problems considered in this paper and for helpful comments and discussions.
+Thank you also to the anonymous reviewer whose remarks improved the presentation of the paper.
 The author is supported by EPSRC grant EP/T517835/1.